Environmentalists sue over Shell plan to drill in Arctic

-SAN FRANCISCO Several environmental groups sued the United States on Tuesday to derail Royal Dutch Shell PLC's (RDSa.L) plan to drill in the Arctic Ocean as soon as July.
+SAN FRANCISCO, June 2 Several environmental groups sued the United States on Tuesday to derail Royal Dutch Shell PLC's plan to drill in the Arctic Ocean as soon as July.

 The Bureau of Ocean Energy Management, an agency within the U.S. Department of the Interior, gave conditional approval in May to Shell's resumption of fossil fuel exploration in the Arctic, which was paused after a mishap-filled 2012 season.